anushkabaokar/Aider/README.md

 two separate parts, one for the Influencer and one for the Brand with tabs catering to their own needs.
 They both can interact, apply to campaigns, make campaigns, connect through chat and find their social media platforms, all linked onto the same platform.

+kindly open the master branch to view the project in full entirety :)